 9. If the employment status of a scheme participant changes, what happens?

-During the initial hire period, if Cyclescheme are notified of a change of employment status, we will contact the employee with their end of hire options at the point we are informed.
+During the initial Hire Period, if Cyclescheme are notified of a change of employment status, we will contact the employee with their ownership options at the point we are informed.

-During the extended use period, the employer has no responsibility to contact Cyclescheme, as the agreement is between Cyclescheme and the employee.
+During the extend period, the employer has no responsibility to contact Cyclescheme, as the agreement is between Cyclescheme and the participant.
 If the employee changes jobs the agreement is still valid.